AKERKits/V-Planter-Large/README.md

 The **V Planter-Large** was modeled using our updated 2016 modeling workflow, which provides a wider range of options than our 2015 process.
 This source file pack has DXFs in the following formats:

- * 0.5 inch material & 0.375 inch tool or smaller
+ * 0.5 in Sheet Thickness / 0.375 in. or Smaller Bit Diameter
- * 0.75 inch material & 0.375 inch tool or smaller
+ * 0.75 in Sheet Thickness / 0.375 in. or Smaller Bit Diameter
- * 12 mm material & 10 mm tool or smaller
+ * 12 mm Sheet Thickness / 10 mm or Smaller Bit Diameter
- * 18 mm material & 10 mm tool or smaller
+ * 18 mm Sheet Thickness / 10 mm or Smaller Bit Diameter

 *Nesting Layout*